 Social icons can be set to Normal, Round, or Square.

-You can edit how your social icons display or hide them in the Site Header section of the Style Editor.
+You can edit how your social icons display or hide them in the Site Header section of Site Styles.

 You can set the full-screen Gallery Pages to fit or fill a browser window.

 Fit: Images will retain their original aspect ratios while fitting in the browser window.
-The images are then letterboxed or pillarboxed by the Gallery Background color, which can be set within the Gallery Styles section of the Style Editor.
+The images are then letterboxed or pillarboxed by the Gallery Background color, which can be set within the Gallery Styles section of Site Styles.

 Fill: Image will automatically crop or stretch to fill the entire browser window.